Board of Directors

 Ellen Gavin is currently working as a writer/director in Los Angeles.
-She is the author of numerous award-winning screenplays, teleplays and three produced plays that have garnering national awards; she has received numerous travel and residency fellowships nationally and internationally.
-A fluent Spanish speaker, she spent last spring and summer in Nicaragua as a staff writer on a eighteen-episode Nicaraguan half-hour drama entitled Contracorriente, currently broadcasting on major networks throughout Latin America.
-Her mostly recently completed feature romantic comedy, G.P.S.
-I Love You has attracted the interest of British filmmaker Pratibha Parmar (Nina’s Heavenly Delights (2008), Khush (1991), (Alice Walker: Beauty in Truth (2013) of Kali Films.
-Gavin’s screenplays and plays have received numerous national awards from NEA, the Rockefeller Foundation, Irvine Foundation and the Fund for New American Plays.
-Her screenplay Rebels and Roses won First Place in the prestigious Rhode Island International Film Festival Contest and placed in many other contests.
-Her last play was Stardust and Empty Wagons, which chronicled the experience of 25 Katrina survivors.
-Performed by a cast on eleven, it was accompanied live by the renowned Hot Eight Brass Band of New Orleans to exceptional critical reviews and packed audiences.
-The City of New Orleans partially underwrote the production.
-Gavin completed a Graduate level professional program at UCLA's School of Film and Television in Screenwriting and a yearlong Master’s Seminar with Billy Mernit, author of Writing the Romantic Comedy.
-Gavin was one of the first female firefighters in the San Diego Fire Department, inspiring her first play, The Roof's on Fire! and the recently completed one-hour dramatic pilot, Walk Under Ladders.
-She spent a year in training and two years as a professional municipal firefighter/EMT, working at one of the busiest stations in the city.
-Gavin was the Founding Artistic Director of the Brava Theater Center in San Francisco, a nationally-recognized theater serving women and playwrights of color.
-She led a $6 million two-phased capital campaign to purchase and renovate the historic vaudeville York Theater in San Francisco's Mission District into a state-of-of-the-art theater complex serving a broad audience.
-It contains a 400 and 100 seat-theaters as well as a cabaret/restaurant space.
-Under more than two decades of her artistic leadership, Gavin acted as producer for hundreds of World Premiere productions including premieres by Suzan Lori-Parks, Cherrie Moraga, Culture Clash, Gillian Slovo, Eve Ensler, Diana Son, Joan Holden, Dan Guerrero, Kate Rigg, and many others.
-She presented internationally-recognized musicians such as Lesley Gore, Trio Los Panchos, Ojos de Brujo, Teague and Sarah, Lila Downs, Ely Guerra, Ritchie Havens, Janis Ian and Ismael Serrano as well as poets and performers Coleman Barks, Kate Clinton and Reno.
+She is the author of numerous screenplays, teleplays and plays that have garnering national awards; she has received numerous travel and residency fellowships nationally and internationally.
+Recently she was a staff writer on a eighteen-episode Nicaraguan drama entitled Contracorriente, currently broadcasting on major networks throughout Latin America.
+Her feature romantic comedy, G.P.S.
+I Love You will be produced and directed by British filmmaker Pratibha Parmar (Nina’s Heavenly Delights (2008), Khush (1991), Alice Walker: Beauty in Truth (2013) of Kali Films.
+Ellen’s last play Stardust and Empty Wagons, chronicled the experience of 25 Katrina survivors and was accompanied live by the renowned Hot Eight Brass Band of New Orleans.
+Gavin was one of the first female firefighters in the San Diego Fire Department, inspiring her first play, The Roof's on Fire! and a one-hour dramatic pilot, Walk Under Ladders.
+She spent three years as a professional municipal firefighter/EMT, working at one of the busiest stations in the city.
+For over two decades, Gavin was the Founding Artistic Director of the Brava Theater Center in San Francisco, a nationally-recognized theater serving women and playwrights of color.
+She led a $6 million capital campaign to purchase and renovate the historic vaudeville York Theater in San Francisco's Mission District into a state-of-of-the-art theater complex (with 400 and 100 seat theaters) serving a broad audience.
+She collaborated on the renovation design in two phases with modernist architects Mark Cavagnero and Anne Fougeron.
+The completed Brava Theater Center won numerous awards including the AIA No. California Design Award and the International Neon Competition for marquee designer Fernando Duarte; it was featured on the cover of Contract Magazine.
+Over more than two decades of her artistic leadership, Gavin acted as producer for hundreds of World Premiere productions including premieres by Suzan Lori-Parks, Cherrie Moraga, Culture Clash, Gillian Slovo, Eve Ensler, Diana Son, Joan Holden, Kate Rigg, and many others.
+She presented internationally-recognized musicians such as Lesley Gore, Trio Los Panchos, Ojos de Brujo, Teague and Sarah, Lila Downs, Ely Guerra, Ritchie Havens, Janis Ian and Ismael Serrano.
+The Brava Theater Academy’s educational activities were groundbreaking–including DramaDIVAS, the first LGBT youth theater in the country, S.F.
+Running Crew, which taught at-risk youth technical theater skills, and Brava! for Literacy, which used theater as a tool to improve reading.
 Gavin was the recipient of the LAVA Award, Focus Magazine’s Artistic Achievement Award, the Bay Guardian Local Hero Award and GOLDie Local Discovery Awards, numerous national awards and travel fellowships to Cuba, Mexico and Central America.
 In 2008, Mayor Gavin Newsom declared Ellen Gavin Day, in honor of her two decades of service to San Francisco’s cultural life.
-She is invited to participate on numerous national funding panels and to speak at conferences for Theater Communications Group, the NEA and women’s arts groups.
-Gavin is an avid scuba diver, gardener, yoga practitioner and social activist.
-She is also an aficionado of modern architecture and design.
-She collaborated on the renovation design in two phases with modernist architects Mark Cavagnero and Anne Fougeron.
-The completed Brava Theater Center won numerous awards including the AIA No. California Design Award and the International Neon Competition for marquee designer Fernando Duarte; it was featured on the cover of Contract Magazine.

 Elizabeth Gonzalez is currently an associate at Loeb & Loeb LLP, focusing her practice on employment and labor defense.
 Her practice comprises both counseling and litigation on employment and labor matters.
 She graduated from the University of Southern California Gould School of Law in 2009 and was admitted to the State Bar of California the same year.
 While in law school, Elizabeth was heavily involved in student activities, including the law school’s Public Interest Law Foundation, serving as an Auction Co-Chair; the Legal Aid Alternative Breaks Project, serving as the Institutional Liaison; the La Raza Law Students Association, servings as its Recruitment Chair; and Law Students for Reproductive Justice, serving as its Community Outreach Chair.
 She was also a member of the Student Bar Association, serving as its Admissions Representative and worked with the law school’s Immigration Clinic.
 Prior to law school, Elizabeth worked as a Development Associate at the ACLU of Southern California.
 She served as Cornerstone’s founding Director of Community Partnerships from 2001-2003, organizing community members for the first half of Cornerstone’s Faith-Based Cycle.
 After serving as an Altvater Fellow with Cornerstone in 1999, Elizabeth studied community-based theater at New York University while working as a Development Associate at Manhattan Theatre Club.
 Elizabeth graduated from the University of Southern California in 1999 with degrees in Philosophy and Humanities with an emphasis in Theater and a minor in history.
 She studied directing and community-based theater with Bill Rauch.